gempesaw/grunt.el/README.md

     (global-set-key (kbd "C-M-g") 'grunt-exec)

-It'll try to find your Gruntfile and suggest tasks to run if it can find them:
+It'll try to find your Gruntfile and suggest tasks to run if it can find them.
+Although `grunt.el` only knows how to find registered tasks, you can also enter in any valid Grunt task at the prompt.

 ![screenshot.png](screenshot.png)

-It'll traverse upwards the same way that magit does in search of a Gruntfile, or just bail out if it can't find one.
+It'll traverse upwards from your current working directory in search of a Gruntfile, or bail out if it can't find one.

 ## development